How to Handle a Puppy that’s Super Energetic at Night

 The Puppy has the Zoomies

 Puppies tend to exhibit a short-term natural behavior we call zoomies (or Frenetic Random Activity Periods).
-This is when a dog suddenly exhibits a short but explosive amount of energy by running around like crazy.
+This is when a dog suddenly exhibits a short but explosive amount of energy and becomes super hyper by running around like crazy.
 This tends to happen quite often at night.

 It’s not a concern if your puppy is doing the zoomies every once in a while but if he is doing it every night and every time there’s a stressful situation then it may be worth a visit to the vet.
 One way to reduce the occurrences of zoomies is by doing some mental exercises.